Houmuwu ding: Description

 The ding is of the rectangular type, with four legs.
 It is 133 cm high, 110 cm wide, 79 cm deep, and weighs 832.84 kg.
 Compared to earlier ding, such as the Duling fangdings (杜岭方鼎), it is wider and its walls are thicker, making it much more massive.
 Each side has a blank space in the middle, surrounded by a band of decoration featuring taotie (animal faced creatures) and kuilong (one-legged dragons).
 There are two handles, each decorated on the exterior with two tigers facing each other, their jaws closing around a human head in between them, an image which is also found on Fu Hao battle axes.

 The vessel is the largest and heaviest ancient Chinese bronzeware yet discovered.
 It is the only one of its kind in the world, and is a representative work of Shang bronzeware.

 Epigraphic readings

-The inscription was originally written as sīmǔwù.
+The inscription was originally transcribed as sīmǔwù.
 After 1949, Guo Moruo, then president of the Chinese Academy of Sciences, interpreted the inscription as sīmǔwù.
 Guo interpreted the word sī as meaning "sacrifice" and "Wù" as the temple name of the owner of the tomb.
 In 1977, Li Xueqin proposed that the first glyph in the inscription should be read as hòu (后 ('queen')), rejecting sī because simuwu is a verb-object construction rare in the epigraphic record.
-Such interpretation caused widespread concern in the academics.
+This interpretation provoked much discussion among scholars.
 Sun Ji pointed out that many oracle bone inscriptions can be written in horizontal reflection, and hòu (后 ('queen')) is the horizontal reflection of si.
 In March 2011, after the renovation of the National Museum of China reopened, in the special display of "ancient Chinese bronze art", Sīmǔwù has been renamed as Hòumǔwù.